Dance India Dance: Dance India Dance L'il Masters North America Edition

 Auditions were conducted in April 2014 with over 10,000 contestants auditioning from all across the US, Canada and Europe.
 Out of them 10 contestants were chosen and were flown to Mumbai, India to compete in the finals.
 The winner was Akhil and the second winner was Avantika Vandanapu.

 Doubles

 The shows consisted of 12 finalist couples.
 The Grand Finale was scheduled for filming 7 April 2011 at the Andheri Sports Complex for broadcast on 9 April 2011.
-Amit and Falon were voted the winners of the season.
+Amit and Falon from marzi k mastany were voted the winners of the season.